dper/kanjioftheday/README.md

     @daily /usr/bin/ruby /path/to/script/random.rb

-After running that for a few days to make sure it works, disable the output.
+Run that for a few days to make sure it works, and then disable the output.

     @daily /usr/bin/ruby /path/to/script/random.rb > /dev/null